 Psychological testing for autism in adults involves a comprehensive assessment that goes well beyond just a yes or no about whether someone has autism.
 Adult autism testing should inform you about your unique symptoms and their opportunities and challenges.
 We also offer neuropsychological testing for autism in adults, which is a step up from regular psych testing (though not always necessary).

 Psychological testing for autism in adults can be helpful if you are looking for specific interventions and accommodations at work or school.
 It can also be helpful if you seek more general ideas to manage the diagnosis and reach your potential.
 We’d be happy to talk to you about what adult autism testing might do for you, but first, here is an overview and guide.
+We also provide more general testing for neurodivergence.

 What is Mild Autism in Adults

-2. Routine and Repetitive Behaviors: Individuals might have specific routines or rituals and display repetitive behaviors or intense interests.
+- Routine and Repetitive Behaviors: Individuals might have specific routines or rituals and display repetitive behaviors or intense interests.

-4. Sensory Sensitivities: Some individuals might have sensory sensitivities, such as being sensitive to loud noises, certain textures, or bright lights, though these sensitivities might not significantly interfere with daily functioning.
+- Sensory Sensitivities: Some individuals might have sensory sensitivities, such as being sensitive to loud noises, certain textures, or bright lights, though these sensitivities might not significantly interfere with daily functioning.

 Psychological Testing for Autism in Adults Process

-The general process involved with psychological testing for autism in adults includes: Psychological testing for autism in adults
+The general process involved with psychological testing for autism in adults includes:

 Psychological Testing for Autism in Adults: Diagnostic Interview

 We start by conducting structured interviews to gather information about your developmental history, social behaviors, communication skills, and any current challenges you are facing.
 One goal of the diagnostic interview is to make sure we agree that ASD is a possibility.
-Since autism can be confused with other challenges, we want to be sure that we are choosing the correct path forward with adult autism testing.
+Since this diagnosis can be confused with other challenges, we want to be sure that we are choosing the correct path forward with adult autism testing.

 Behavioral Observations